NHERI-SimCenter/EE-UQ/Examples/eeuq-0001/README.rst

    :align: center
    :figclass: align-center

 The results showing that the earthquake factor has the largest influence on the response followed by the stiffness value k, as the results graphically would indicate.

 Reliability Analysis
 ^^^^^^^^^^^^^^^^^^^^

-If the user is interested in the probability that certain response measure will be exceeded an alternative strategy is to perform a reliability analysis.
+If the user is interested in the probability that certain response measures will be exceeded an alternative strategy is to perform a reliability analysis.
 To perform a reliability analysis the steps above would be repeated with the exception that the user would select a reliability analysis method instead of a Forward Propagation method.
-To obtain reliability results using the Global Reliability method presented in Dakota choose the **Global Reliability** methods from the methods drop down menu.
-In the response levels enter a value of **2.5**, specifying that we are interested in the value of the CDF for a displacement of the roof of 2.5in, i.e. what is probability that displacement will be less than 2.5in.
+To obtain reliability results using the Global Reliability method presented in Dakota choose the **Global Reliability** methods from the methods drop-down menu.
+In the response levels enter a value of **2.5**, specifying that we are interested in the value of the CDF for a displacement of the roof of 2.5in, i.e. what is the probability that displacement will be less than 2.5in.

 .. figure:: figures/shearReliabilityUQ.png